ErrorTzy/writings/notes/Logic/Sets, Logic and Computation.md

 2. Every *constant symbol* of $\mathscr{L}$ is a term (This is actually redundant if we allow $n=0$ when we define functions, since constants would then just be zero-place function)
 3. If $f$ is an $n$-place *function symbol* and $t_{1}, \dots , t_{n}$ are terms, then $f(t_{1},\dots ,t_{n})$ is a term
 4. Nothing else is a term

+Definition 6.4.1 (Closed Term)

-5. A term containing no variables is a *closed term*
+: A term containing no variables is a *closed term*

 **Definition 6.5 (Formulas)**